tomhallmain/BookmarkManager/README.md

 The application will automatically detect and load bookmarks from supported browsers installed on your system.
 Use the tabs to:
 1. Search across all browsers
 2. Find similar URLs to detect duplicates or related bookmarks
+3. Share bookmarks with other computers

+## Network Sharing
+To share bookmarks with other computers:
+1. Run BookmarkManager on each computer
+2. In the Network tab:
+   - For computers on the same network:
+     - Click "Refresh" to see available instances
+     - Select an instance and click "Connect"
+   - For computers on different networks:
+     - Enter the remote computer's IP address or hostname
+     - Enter the port (default: 8765)
+     - Click "Connect"
+3. Once connected, select bookmarks to share
+4. Click "Share Bookmarks" to send them

 ## Note
 Some browsers may require the application to be closed before changes to bookmarks can be saved.